dotnet/coreclr/Documentation/botr/readytorun-format.md

 The image contains full copy of the IL and metadata that it was generated from.

-For single-file R2R PE files, the COR header and ECMA 335 metadata pointed to by the COM descriptor data directory item in the COFF header represents the actual input MSIL metadata of the compiled module.
-For composite R2R files (denoted by the `READYTORUN_FLAG_COMPOSITE` flag in the R2R header) the "main" ECMA 335 metadata represent the manifest metadata and the "actual" input metadata is accessed via the R2R section `READYTORUN_SECTION_ASSEMBLIES`.
+For **single-file R2R PE files**, the COR header and ECMA 335 metadata pointed to by the COM descriptor data directory item in the COFF header represents the actual input MSIL metadata of the compiled module.

+For **composite R2R files** (denoted by the `READYTORUN_FLAG_COMPOSITE` flag in the R2R header) there is no global COR header (as there are potentially multiple metadata blocks in the file).
+The ReadyToRun header structure is pointed to by the well-known export symbol `RTR_HEADER`.
+The "actual" metadata for the individual component assemblies is accessed via the R2R section `READYTORUN_SECTION_ASSEMBLIES`.

 ## Future Improvements